ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 ![two-dimensional-array-c-order-getitem-1-3-1-3-ravel]({{ site.baseurl }}/images/stride-guide/2d_array_b_getitem_1_3_1_3_ravel.png)

 Whenever it cannot hit all values in a row or column using a constant stride length, the `reshape` method will copy the values into a new buffer.
 For large arrays this copying can be noticeable: in extreme cases NumPy may even fail to allocate memory!

+## Summary

+In this post, the fundamental attributes used to define NumPy arrays were introduced, and it was demonstrated how array operations such as indexing and reshaping manipulated these attributes to change how data is read from memory.

+[Part 2]({{ site.baseurl }}/stride-guide-part-2/) continues this theme and examines how other high-level array operations are expressed as manipulations of these attributes.